Brazil services activity grows in May, exceeds pre-pandemic levels

-SAO PAULO, July 13 (Reuters) - Brazil's services sector continued its upward trajectory in May, showing record growth that was 0.2% higher than pre-pandemic levels, according to data released on Tuesday.
+SAO PAULO (Reuters) - Brazil’s services sector continued its upward trajectory in May, showing record growth that was 0.2% higher than pre-pandemic levels, according to data released on Tuesday.

-The sector grew 23.0 percent from May 2020 (BRSERV=ECI), statistics agency IBGE said.
+The sector grew 23.0 percent from May 2020, statistics agency IBGE said.
 Economists had forecast a median rise of 22.6 percent in a Reuters poll.

 Services activity rose 1.2 percent from April after seasonal adjustments.